jemwords

 belonging to one of those white

-boys that roved in packs
+boys who roved in packs

 through the projects

-perhaps one of those apples
+one of those apples

-you poached with the other
+you poached along with the other

 colored boys

-from the white man who caught you
+from the white man

 and held up his rifle

-or the grade school pencil
+or the elementary number two pencil

-whose graphite the blonde girl plunged
+whose point the blonde girl plunged

-into your open palm
+into your wide open palm

-the black spot still there to this day
+leaving a black spot still there to this day

-you had been teasing
+because you had been teasing

 touching her hair

-or that now-empty bottle for rotgut
+or that now-empty

-gin you barely choked down
+bottle for rotgut gin you could barely

-to bond with a father
+to bond with your father

-to whom it was water
+it was thirst quenching water

-one of three tiny clay piglets
+or one of three

-fashioned for your eight-year-old son
+sculpted for your eight-year-old son

-by the second wife you met in South Korea
+by the second wife you met

-now gone
+gone

 or the stone